wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

 }
 ```

-The data store protocol defines the contract for data operations.
+The data source protocol defines the contract for data operations.
 The dependency protocol allows for protocol composition in dependency injection (CPDI).

 **Why use protocol abstractions?**